Baby nursery themes help you choose a clear style, color direction, and overall look for your baby’s room.

 How to Choose the Right Nursery Theme

-If your room is close to a standard square size, this nursery layout for a 10x10 room guide shows how to position the crib and main wall without making everything feel crowded or pushed together.
+If your nursery is close to a square layout, my nursery layout for a 10x10 room guide shows how to position the crib and main wall without making the room feel crowded.

 Soft florals and blush tones create a calm, delicate atmosphere.
 Navy, black-and-white, and modern geometric themes create stronger visual contrast.
 Earthy neutrals and woven textures feel warm and grounded.